 If You Need This Course for Board Discipline

 This course is also approved for current licensees that are required to complete ten (10) hours of Florida Law and Rules for Board disciplinary/penalty reasons.
 Please include your Florida license number when taking your exam so that I can report your completed hours to CE Broker.

 If You Previously Held a Florida Massage License

 If you had a Florida massage therapist license years ago but it is now null and void, there is a chance you only completed four (4) hours of Laws and Rules before the requirement changed to ten (10) hours.
 You now will need to take a 10-hour course if you are applying for a new license.

 If You Are Looking for the Other Courses Previously Required for Initial Licensure

-Two (2) hours of Prevention of Medical Errors and three (3) hours of HIV/AIDS are no longer required for obtaining a Florida massage license.
-You only need to complete a 10-hour Florida Laws and Rules course.
+Two (2) hours of Prevention of Medical Errors and three (3) hours of HIV/AIDS are no longer required for obtaining a Florida massage therapy license for those moving to Florida.
+Yes, they are still on the application, but that is because those who go to school in Florida and apprentices still need to complete them.
+If you are moving to Florida, the only course you only need to complete a 10-hour Florida Laws and Rules course.